esitarz/docs-1/content/platform-guides/basic-api-features/extended-properties.md

 ```

 ## Nesting XP

 Let's say requirements have shifted and the solution now requires the ability
 to store information about the user's employment details, specifically job
-title and department.
+title: and department.
 This can easily be accomplished using nested objects
 within XP.